PLEASE READ: If your CD

 broken.
 Forcing the cartridge out with a screwdriver will only do

 more damage.
-Typically the cartridge and
+Typically the cartridge, your

 Flat Rate repair for a complete